Last updated on May 12, 2020

-Local food tour guide Daria Gushchenkova shares the best tapas dishes to eat in Valencia, as well as her top tips on where to eat them with the locals.
+Local food tour guide Lara shares the best tapas dishes to eat in Valencia, as well as her top tips on where to eat them with the locals.

 Tasting the world-famous paella and quenching your thirst with the unique local drink horchata is normally high on the priority list when visiting Valencia.
 I don’t blame you, this stuff is delicious!
 But you should also take the time to explore the unique Spanish tapas and sweet snacks that the beautiful city of Valencia offers in abundance.

 From the freshest seafood and salty cured meats to the best local wines, there’s no better way to explore Valencia than with a traditional tapas crawl – here’s how to do like the locals!

 Brandada de Bacalao (Salted Cod) at Casa Montaña

 Great Spanish bread with a creamy concoction of tastes from the sea and land – salt cod, potato and garlic brandada.
 Nobody makes it better than they do at Casa Montaña.

 Established in 1836, this traditional Valencian tapas bar is always crowded, so make sure to either book a table or arrive early to secure a spot at the bar!

 Casa Montana has an impressive wine cellar as well – one of the biggest in the city.
 Pair brandada with a glass of white, for example, Verdejo!